Food Vocabulary in Moroccan Darija

 rfissa رفيسة

-Shredded pancakes with chicken, lentils, and spices
+Shredded crepes with chicken, lentils and spices—often for celebrations

 Msemen